Sage-Vines/CloudComputingProjectTwo/README.md

 ## Enhancements

 - **ConfigMap content** - Terraform fills in templates/index.html.tpl
   using whatever values chosen for hero_card_title, hero_card_message, and the list of blurbs.
-Updating the varfiables will update the pages automatically.
+Updating the varfiables will update the pages automaticaly.

 - **Accent & highlight chips** - hero_accent_hex and bragging_highlights
   control the pills without touching CSS.

 - **Gradient aura & glow** - cozy_background_start, cozy_background_end,
-  and glowy_shadow_blur_size helps to design and fine-tine the background mood
+  and glowy_shadow_blur_size helps to design and fine tune the background mood

 - **CTA button** - handy_button_label_text & handy_button_url_link drop a
   nice call to action button for pointing towards documentation or other things.